rotheconrad/F100_Prok_Recombination/README.md

 ### Step 05: Clusters of the most frequently recombining genomes

-This step reads in the ${my_species}\_F100.tsv file from Step 02 and generates an a square F100 distance matrix (1 - F100) then creates a hierarchical clustered heatmap figure saved as a PDF.
+This step reads in the ${my_species}\_F100.tsv file from Step 02 and generates a square F100 distance (1 - F100) matrix then creates a hierarchical clustered heatmap figure saved as a PDF. (future addition: clustering algorithm to automatically partition the distance matrix into clusters)

 This step requires Python with Pandas, Matplotlib, and Seaborn packages.